- Cheapest non-owner car insurance companies in Texas

 The bottom line: Non-owner car insurance in Texas

-Drivers in Texas may need non-owner car insurance if they frequently rent or borrow a car.
-This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
-It doesn't cover you or the car you're driving.
+Texas drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
+However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
+Coverage does not extend to you or the vehicle you're driving.

 Non-owners car insurance averages $447 in Texas, and Texas Farm Bureau offers the lowest rates.
 In our analysis, State Farm was the top pick overall.
 Remember that your age, gender, and driving record significantly impact insurance rates.

-Take the time to compare options to find the best non-owner car insurance in Texas.
-Use the tool above to easily compare non-owner insurance providers near you.
+Shop around to find the best Texas non-owner car insurance available.
+Use the tool above to compare non-owner insurers in your area.

 Methodology